(Scroll down for 2018 update)

 I fell in love with the Harry Potter books when I was 22, yes I know thats pretty old to be starting a children’s series.
 Better late than never!
 The year before, while travelling in New Zealand I read bits and pieces of the books and loved the wizarding world, so I once I was a stable person and no longer had to carry my possessions in my backpack, I got started.
-Over the summer I binge read all 7 books, then felt severely depressed when HP and his fam were gone from my life.
-So the next year My partner and I took turns reading the books aloud to each other – mostly him to me because I couldn’t get enough of his Hagrid voice.
+Over the summer I binge read all 7 books and the next year My partner and I took turns reading the books aloud to each other – mostly him to me because I couldn’t get enough of his Hagrid voice.
 Now as a 28 year old I am reading the series again for a third time and still finding new things I love about it.
 Like most Harry Potter fans I also love the movies, not quite as much as the books but they are pretty wonderful and I watch them most years around Christmas time.
-I sound obsessed.

 Now I don’t want to get into what you get to see and what sets are there because I found it really nice to not know much about what I was getting myself into and just enjoyed the experience.
 What I do want to get into is answering the question “is it vegan friendly?”
 So lets get into it.

 Moving on to the gift shop!
-There was not much vegan candy from Honey Dukes but the Peppermint Toads are vegan and actually pretty tasty.
-Also the Every flavour beans are vegan, though I was not brave enough to try them, with flavours like vomit, dirt and rotten eggs!
-My partner did bring them into his office and managed to convince someone to try the vomit flavour, apparently it’s gross.. go figure.
-As far as merchandise goes, I was a bit disappointed.
-Though the red and gold striped Gryffindor scarves (and other houses) are 100%synthetic.
+Not much from Honey Dukes is vegan except the Peppermint Toads.
+I originally thought the Every flavour beans were, but they actually have beeswax in them.
+As far as merchandise goes, the red and gold striped Gryffindor scarves (and other houses) are 100%synthetic.
 Unfortunately most of the other cute knitwear was made from wool.
-So I left with my beans and toads.
 Something realized too late was if you find something you like, a Quidditch team t-shirt for example, from the gift shop near the Hogwarts Express, get it there as they don’t have all the same things in the final shop.